promisegrid/paper-ism/README.md

 ## Introduction

 Distributed systems face challenges in managing state and coordinating behavior across multiple autonomous agents.

 An **infinite state machine (ISM)** describes a system where the number of potential states is unbounded.
-The actions of the system can be expressed as a directed open graph of state transitions that are capable of modeling anything computable by machine.
-XXX reference turing, mention a real-world example.
+The actions of the system can be expressed as a directed open graph of state transitions.

+A real-world example of an effectively infinite state machine is a general purpose computing system.
+While it is true that the total number of possible states of a computer is limited by local storage, in practice a full exploration of the machine's local state space is computationally intractible -- even a "tiny" 1 gigabyte disk has 2^10^9 possible states.
+It would require something on the order of 10^3000000000 years to visit them all.

 A **decentralized infinite state machine (ISM)** is a system where each agent manages its local state and interacts with other agents by some communications protocol.
 These communications form a directed hypergraph of state transitions, creating a decentralized model of computation.

+A real-world example of a decentralized infinite state machine is the Internet.
+The Internet's communications protocols are not optimized for building or maintaining a complex state graph, let alone recognizing such a graph as a computing mechanism.
+The closest we have to date is blockchain-based data structures, which tend to be single-threaded graphs, or git, which is adept at branching but is not optimized for use as a computation mechanism.

 **Promise Theory (PT)**, introduced by Mark Burgess, provides a formalism for understanding how autonomous agents interact in a distributed environment.
 In PT, agents make *promises* about their behavior to others, which are declarations of intent rather than enforced obligations.
 This framework emphasizes that agents can only control their own behavior, not that of others, promoting robustness and scalability in system design.